ZeyaoDong/Group-Project/README.md

 p =visualize(model = model, solution = quantity, t_eval = t_eval) # plot the solutions for all compartments with detailed labels
 p.savefig('test_visualization.png')/p.show() #save or show this figure.
 ```
+### Documentation
-### For detailed instructions on modules and functions, please see our document: https://pkmodel-library.readthedocs.io/en/latest/
+For detailed instructions on modules and functions, please see our document: https://pkmodel-library.readthedocs.io/en/latest/

 # Contact